envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/step3.md

 2823cc11-3140-4944-a921-88ca9a9f2fa3$
 ```

-At this point we have the Envoy started, and the upstream cluster started, but they are not connected yet because the eds_server that we
+At this point we have the Envoy started, and the upstream cluster started, but they are not connected yet because the *eds_cluster* that we
 specify in the configuration is not started yet.

 If you see the logs of Envoy, you should see errors when Envoy try to fetching the endpoints: